cptodd757/MCA-2019/README.md

 ![An error occurred.](./Week_4/pitch histogram.png)

+This histogram plainly provides an illustration of that high frequency of top pitches observed earlier, through the prevalence of C in many octaves as well as the G5 that is featured heavily in the piano left hand.

 ## Week 5

-The schema I created was largely in line with what was available at https://music-encoding.org/guidelines/v4/content/metadata.html, with omissions made where necessary, e.g. publishing info for a transcription I have not published, information regarding authors of written works or pieces with lyrics, etc.  This file can be viewed [here](./Week_5/Light of the Seven, New Metadata.mei), or, more conveniently, in my later writeup for Week 7.
+The schema I created was largely in line with what was available at https://music-encoding.org/guidelines/v4/content/metadata.html, with omissions made where necessary, e.g. publishing info for a transcription I have not published, information regarding authors of written works or pieces with lyrics, etc.  The file that uses this schema can be viewed [here](./Week_5/Light of the Seven, New Metadata.mei), or, more conveniently, in my later writeup for Week 7.

+## Week 6

+Reading week!

+## Week 7

+This week, I added some information to my MEI file, notably a genre tag to describe this piece as soundtrack, as well as a responsibility statement within the title statement that credits Game of Thrones with having commissioned the composition of this piece.
+Click [here](./myMeta.html) to view the header, along with a Verovio rendering of the sheet music.